-This analysis technique relies on rules based on various combinations of scan results to automatically create groups with associated files if all the MID rule conditions are satisfied.
+This analysis technique relies on rules such as MD5-matching and filepath-matching to automatically identify OSS content in the codebase.
+It creates groups with associated files if all the MID rule conditions are satisfied.
 This analysis technique is enabled by default.

-MID rules are shipped with FlexNet Code Insight and are added to the central database as part of the installation process.
-User-specified MID rules are unique to each FlexNet Code Insight Scan Server, and it is up to the user to keep them synchronized across all servers in case of a multi-scan server installation.
-The user-specified MID rules are defined in a Microsoft® Excel® spreadsheet that the system reads each time a workspace is scanned.
-It is not necessary to bounce the FlexNet Code Insight Scan Server if a change is made to the MID rules spreadsheet.
+A set of standard MID rules are shipped with FlexNet Code Insight and are added to the central database as part of the installation process.
+However, you can create custom MID rules that are unique to each FlexNet Code Insight Scan Server.

+The following sections provide more information:

+- More About Custom MID Rules - MID Rule Attributes

+More About Custom MID Rules

+You can create custom MID rules that are unique to each FlexNet Code Insight Scan Server.
+The custom rules are defined in a Microsoft® Excel® spreadsheet that the system reads (along with the MID rules in the database) each time a workspace is scanned.

 The MID rules spreadsheet can be found at the following location on the FlexNet Code Insight Scan Server:

-<CODE_INSIGHT_ROOT_DIR>\6.12.x\config\scanEngine\multi_indicator_detector.xls.
+<CODE_INSIGHT_ROOT_DIR>\6.13.x\config\scanEngine\multi_indicator_detector.xls

 Each row in the MID rule spreadsheet represents a single MID rule.
+For information about MID rule attributes, see MID Rule Attributes.